opensumi/docs/docs/develop/basic-design/contribution-point.en.md

 order: 5
 ---

 The concept of contribution point comes from a design philosophy in VS Code.
-By defining a basic contribution point, we can implement a full capability and spread out the contribution point files for each submodule.
+By defining a basic contribution point, we can fully implement a capability and spread out the contribution point files for each submodule.

 ## Samples

-Since there are plenty of hot keys in IDE, if a module wants to register a shortcut, it can depend on the shortcut module, but if the shortcut module wants to register a command, it will depend directly on the command module and other logical modules, which in turn makes these modules' connection difficult to maintain.
+Since there are plenty of hot keys in IDE, if a module wants to register a shortcut, it can depend on the shortcut module directly, but if the shortcut module wants to register a command, it will depend on the command module and other logical modules, which in turn makes these modules' connection difficult to sustain.

-With the `contribution point `mechanism, we can just perform the logic of the `contribution point` mechanism in the public module, and do not need to pay attention to the implementation details of specific shortcut keys, as shown in the figure:
+With the `contribution point` mechanism, we can just execute the logic of the `contribution point` mechanism in the public module, and don't need to pay attention to the implementation details of specific shortcut keys, as shown in the figure:

 ![Example](https://img.alicdn.com/imgextra/i1/O1CN0106jNQW1fyOfEae2Hd_!!6000000004075-2-tps-2146-1048.png)

 ## Frequently-used Contribution Points

-Usually, when we use contribution points to run corresponding functions, we need to declare them inside the module and bring into the integration side to take effect.
+Usually when we use contribution points to run corresponding functions, we need to declare them inside the module and bring them into the integration side to take effect.
 The basic declaration is as follows:

 ```ts
 @Injectable()